inaka/fiar/README.md

 ## Stages of the project

-For a procedural learning, fiar is divided into small and separate issues, grouped by iterations.
+For a procedural learning, fiar is divided into small and separate issues, grouped by [iterations][iter].

-- Iteration 1: implement the initial setup, known the basic estructure of an erlang application, fiar_core with the logic of the game, test it, fiar_match as a process (gen_server) and supervisor with the `simple_one_for_one` strategy.
+- [Iteration 1][iter1]: implement the initial setup, known the basic estructure of an erlang application, fiar_core with the logic of the game, test it, fiar_match as a process (gen_server) and supervisor with the `simple_one_for_one` strategy.

-- Iteracion 2: create the fiar application module, README.md and conecting to MySQL with sumo_db.
+- [Iteracion 2][iter2]: create the fiar application module, README.md and conecting to MySQL with sumo_db.

-- Iteration 3: Provide a RESTful API to let users play, adding a basic authentication.
+- [Iteration 3][iter3]: Provide a RESTful API to let users play, adding a basic authentication.

-- Iteration 4: Add SSE support and create a basic website with standard SSE support to let users play the game using already existing RESTful API.
+- [Iteration 4][iter4]: Add SSE support and create a basic website with standard SSE support to let users play the game using already existing RESTful API.

 ## How to use